Wayne Allard: Environmental record

 Allard was a co-sponsor of the James Peak Wilderness Bill, which created a 14000 acre preserve around James Peak, and added 3000 acre to the Indian Peak Protection Area.
 He also sponsored legislation which created Colorado's 85000 acre Great Sand Dunes National Park and Preserve.
 Allard was also chairman and founder of the Senate Renewable Energy and Efficiency Caucus.

 In 2006, the environmental group Republicans for Environmental Protection praised Allard for his support of legislation to make the Army Corps of Engineers more accountable for its projects' environmental and economic impact, but criticized him for supporting oil drilling both offshore and in Alaska's Arctic National Wildlife Refuge.
 The nonpartisan League of Conservation Voters issued Allard a grade of 29% for 2006.

+Later career

+Shortly after leaving office in 2009, Allard began work at the Washington, D.C.–based lobbying firm, The Livingston Group.
+In 2011, he joined the American Motorcycle Association in a government relations role.

 Personal life

 While completing veterinary school, Allard married Joan Malcolm, who received her degree in microbiology, also from CSU.
 They then founded their veterinary practice, the Allard Animal Hospital.
 The Allards raised their two daughters, Christi and Cheryl, in Loveland, Colorado, and have five grandsons.
 He is a Protestant.

 In 2007, Allard authored Colorado's U.S. Senators: A Biographical Guide.
 The book was published by Fulcrum Publishing.